danielabrahamgit/Graphical_Fourier_Series/README.md

 ## Inspiration
 I will be developing a graphical tool for viewing the Fourier series of any real function, this is inspired by [this video](https://www.youtube.com/watch?v=ds0cmAV-Yek).
 I thought that the creator of this visualitzation technique has come across a very elegant way of displaying/demonstrating the fourier series.
-My atempt to recreate this is out of passion and desire to have more individuals be able to customize the code so that they can make their own demonstrations.
+My atempt to recreate this is out of passion and interest for the topic.
+I would also like to have more individuals be able to customize the code so that they can make their own demonstrations.

 ## Dependencies
 The entire thing is run in python, you will need the following libraries: